The-Kernel-Toolkit/docker-lfs-build/README.md

 This repository is a collection of scripts created especially to automate the build process of Linux From Scratch (LFS).

-Current stable version of LFS is 8.3
+Currently used version of LFS is 12.4-rc1

 ## How to use